Spend $60 to receive free standard shipping Australia-wide.

 There are two types of carbon credits.
 The first represent activities that remove or capture greenhouse gases from the atmosphere and store them in ecosystems on land or in water –for example, planting trees.
 The second type prevent greenhouse gases from being emitted in areas and contexts they otherwise would.

-Once a carbon credit has been purchased, it can be retired, meaning it is no longer possible to sell this credit.
+Once a carbon credit has been purchased, it can be retired, meaning it's no longer possible for this credit to be sold.
 Retired credits count as deductions in your own emissions, so purchasing credits to cover the total tonnes of carbon your company has emitted brings you to net zero, or carbon neutral status.

 Step 4: Avoid, reduce, reuse

-This step is related to step 1 and our ongoing work to reduce emissions.
-While we’ve been working for many years to limit our impact on the environment, the process of becoming carbon neutral was illuminating, highlighting areas where we can make a much greater impact, and helping us define and prioritise our goals and our strategy.
+This step is related to step 1 (the carbon assessment) and our ongoing work to reduce emissions.
+While we’ve been working for many years to limit our impact on the environment, the carbon audit and detailed breakdown of our emissions was illuminating.
+It highlighted the areas where we can make a greater impact, and helped us define and prioritise our goals and our strategy.

 We were surprised to discover how much of our total emissions are in Scope 3.
 “When we considered ways to reduce our emissions, we immediately thought of our electricity usage,” Jason says.
 “In doing a carbon assessment we learned that electricity is only a small part of our emissions.
 We still plan to reduce our use of fossil fuel generated electricity, but it won’t impact our total emissions greatly.”